nathanmfrench/DubStudio/docs/project-specs.md

 todo:

+   callbackUrls: ['exp://localhost:19000/--/*'], // Update with your Expo callback URLs

+production endpoint vs but I have a development environment. nbd but fix before prod

+right now when I type in my username "nathan" into the email field in the login page and enter my password it works

+sign up page broken because of email vs username "username cannot be of email format since user pool is configured for email alias"

 more file formats, ability to do multiple video processings at once (for multiple languages)

 change watermark to False before production